 Just a Start

 The goals mentioned above are but a few you might consider before embarking on the journey to better personalize customer experiences; there are certainly many more.
-Nevertheless, these should give you an idea of where to start your discussions and planning.
+Nevertheless, these should give you an idea of where to start your discussions and planning – if you really want to empower your agents to personalize customer journeys.

 Regardless of the goals you choose to pursue, though, make sure they are well defined and attainable within a reasonable time frame.
 Of course, setting long-range goals can be helpful, but focusing on more immediate goals and concerns can help you improve the most important aspects of your customer service operations in time to help drive growth and improvements in the near to mid-term – where it usually matters most.